danielburgess/Mesen-S/Docs/content/apireference/Input.md

 **Description**
 Returns a table containing the status of all 12 buttons: { a, b, x, y, l, r, select, start, up, down, left, right }

+## setInput ##

+**Syntax**

+    emu.setInput(port, input)

+**Parameters**
+port - *Integer* The port number to apply the input to (0 to 3)
+input - *Table* A table containing the state of some (or all) of the 12 buttons (same format as returned by [getInput](#getinput))

+**Return value**
+*None*

+**Description**
+Buttons enabled or disabled via setInput will keep their state until the next *inputPolled* event.
+If a button's value is not specified to either true or false in the *input* argument, then the player retains control of that button.
+For example, setInput(0, { select = false, start = false}) will prevent the player 1 from using both the start and select buttons, but all other buttons will still work as normal.
+To properly control the emulation, it is recommended to use this function within a callback for the *inputPolled* event.
+Otherwise, the inputs may not be applied before the ROM has the chance to read them.

 ## getMouseState ##

 **Syntax**